ChrLipp/moment-calendarday/readme.md

 ## Configuration
 A calendar day is described with the class CalenderDayEntry.
-Currently it has just two properties:
+Currently it has just two properties, both taken from the configuration:

-- name, the name of the day
+- name: the name of the day
-- isFeastDay, a boolean property which defines if the day is a feast day
+- isFeastDay: a boolean property which defines if the day is a feast day

 The initialisation of a calendar year is done with a JSON structure, defined in ConfigDays, as follows: